Sunghooon/CBIR/README.md

-# Practice for Content Based Image Retrieval (Engaging...)
+# Practice for Content Based Image Retrieval
 This project is a practice for 'pattern recognition' class, analyzing CBIR problem.
 The dataset used in here is shopee-product-matching from [Shopee - Price Match Guarantee](https://www.kaggle.com/c/shopee-product-matching/overview).